 Identifying the goal of international criminal law as ‘expressive’ or ‘didactic’ emphasizes its communicative and educational function but skips the last interpretative step, whereby the message transmitted via the Rome Statute and international criminal law judgements is processed and framed in a way that makes it relatable to the general public.
+Abner Cohen helpfully outlines the functional dimension of symbols.
+In an essay on the anthropology of power and symbolism, he lists several terms capable of describing the patters on normative action, including ‘culture’, ‘custom’, ‘myth’ and ‘ritual’.
+These terms, Cohen argues, are primarily expressive.
+In contrast, the term ‘symbol’ embodies an additional instrumental dimension – symbols for individuals are “fundamental mechanisms for the development of selfhood and tackling perennial problems of human existence, such as life and death”

 A good example of symbolism being both a goal and a limitation of international criminal law is the controversy surrounding the draft United Nations Security Council resolution ‘condemning in the strongest terms the crime of genocide in Srebrenica as established by judgements of the ICTY and ICJ […]’.
 This document called upon all sides to accept the tragic events at Srebrenica as genocide; this step being a prerequisite for reconciliation.
 The intention of the drafters was to commemorate twentieth anniversary of the genocide at Srebrenica by, inter alia, framing the judgements of international courts not just as legal determinations of fact and law but also as symbols of the universal condemnation of these events.
 This initiative faced inevitable constraints of hard political reality: a veto by Russia on the grounds of the text of the resolution being "confrontational and politically-motivated".